VERTICAL PLANTING: DOING GOOD FOR EVERYONE

 Green walls and Vertical Gardens are continuing to rise in popularity.
-Perhaps this is because growing plants vertically, either on the walls or in frames, brings an added aesthetic value to an office without taking up valuable floor space.
+Perhaps this is because vertical planting, either on the walls or in frames, brings an added aesthetic value to an office without taking up valuable floor space.
 The concept has been around since the 1930s, but in recent years has come into prominence with architects and building owners supporting it.
 Anyone who views the green wall does not turn away unimpressed.

-In our last article, we looked at where you might include vertical planting, some of the benefits of this style of planting and what plants work best.
-But let’s look into why green walls and vertical gardens are improving productivity and how to make sure this can work for you!
+In previous articles, we have looked at where you might include vertical planting, some of the benefits of this style of planting and what plants work best.
+But let’s look into why vertical planting is improving productivity and how to make sure this can work for you!

 Designers and architects are now offering their clients green walls and vertical garden designs and boasting these important benefits: